AOD Support Staff II Registered MC CCR

 - AOD COUNSELING:

 - Under guidance and supervision of a Certified AOD Counselor, the Support Staff II learns alcohol and drug counseling functions including screening, assessment, and intake; collects specimen from clients for drug and alcohol screening in accord with organization Policy and Procedures.

-- Collaborates with case manager and therapist to assist treatment and other plans; assists in required intervention; participates in group and educational sessions; assists in completing discharge and transition plans and completes required EHR records.
+- Collaborates with case manager and therapist to assist treatment and other plans; assists in required intervention; participates in group and educational sessions

 - Transports program participants in the company vehicle to offsite appointments, as needed.